Snapchat acquires social map app Zenly for $250M to $350M

 This morning, Snapchat launched its Snap Map location sharing and location-based content discovery feature.
 It works slightly differently, only pulling your location when you open the app, but otherwise looks so similar to Zenly that we suspected Snapchat had copied it.
 Sources told us Snap had expressed acquisition interest but Zenly had initially rejected them.

 Now after more digging, we’ve learned from sources close to the deal that Snapchat did in fact acquire Zenly.
+A Zenly terms of service change on May 25th may be related to the deal.

-But rather than shutting it down and folding it into Snapchat, Snap Inc will allow Zenly to run somewhat autonomously.
+Rather than shutting Zenly down and folding it into Snapchat, Snap Inc will allow Zenly to run somewhat autonomously.
 We asked Snap but it declined to comment, and Zenly hasn’t returned our inquiries.
 Instead, here’s TechCrunch’s interview with Zenly CEO Antoine Martin at Disrupt London last year.

 With both Snap Map and Zenly, Snap Inc is hedging its bets in the social content space.
 Since its Snapchat Stories feature is being aggressively copied by Instagram and Facebook’s other apps, Snapchat is wise to expand into the social utility space of helping people meet up offline.
 Now Snap could own two different apps on people’s home screens.